 The Company determines its chief operating decision maker ("CODM") based on the person responsible for making resource allocation decisions.
-Operating segments are components of the business for which the CODM regularly reviews discrete financial information.
+Our operating segment is the component of the business for which the CODM regularly reviews discrete financial information.

 Common Stock Warrant Liabilities